torhovland/torhovland.github.io/_posts/2017-04-22-stop-overusing-interfaces.md

 The next time you are tempted to take a single class, extract a single interface from it, and name it the same as the class with an `I` in front, think twice.

+Does this make sense to you, or do you disagree?
+Please share your opinion in the comments below.

 The sample source code used in this article is available here:
 <https://github.com/torhovland/dependency-injection-without-interfaces>